 PREVENTATIVE MEASURES YOU CAN TAKE

-- Restaurants can open indoor dining rooms and outdoor seating areas at no more than 50% capacity with no more than six customers per table in addition to drive-thru, curbside, and/or delivery service.
+Restaurants can open indoor dining rooms and outdoor seating areas at no more than 75% capacity with no more than ten customers per table in addition to drive-thru, curbside, and/or delivery service.

 Anyone in Mississippi diagnosed with COVID-19 to isolate at home for 14 days to help control the increasing spread of COVID-19 across Mississippi.
 The 14-day isolation order begins at the date of illness or positive diagnosis.

-Clarksdale and Coahoma County have embraced the recommendations of state and national leaders and four free face masks have been mailed to every household in the city.
+Clarksdale and Coahoma County have embraced the recommendations of state and national leaders and have made free face masks and hand sanitizer available to every household.
 THROUGH THE END OF 2020 public meetings of the Clarksdale city commissioners will be held at the Civic Auditorium, 506 Third Street to allow for proper social distancing.
 For more information call the Clarksdale city INFO line at (662) 645-4636.

-Schools will remain closed through the spring semester but the Mississippi Department of Education wants to make sure students continue to learn.
-MDE has compiled a host of learning-at-home resources for students from pre-K through grade 12 to support student learning during the extended school closure.
-The MDE learning-at-home webpages will be updated periodically.
+The Mississippi Department of Education wants to make sure students continue to learn and has compiled a host of learning-at-home resources for students from pre-K through grade 12 to support virtual student learning.
+The MDE learning-at-home webpages are updated periodically.